 Not available in the U.S.

-- OKEx is a centralized cryptocurrency exchange that is part of the OK Group of companies.
+- OKX is a centralized cryptocurrency exchange part of the OK Group of companies.

 - It offers 24/7 customer support via phone, email, or online chat groups.

-- OKEx has a DeFi trading option available for access to NFTs and DeFi public blockchains.
+- OKX has a DeFi trading option available for access to NFTs and DeFi public blockchains.

-- OKEx is not available to U.S. users, but its sister company, OKCoin is available to U.S. users.
+- OKX is not available to U.S. users, but its sister company, OKCoin is available to U.S. users.

 - Cryptocurrencies Available 100+